ardywibowo/ardywibowo.github.io/content/post/a-quirky-gamma-poisson-reparameterization/index.md

 <!-- Header Image here -->
 ![image](gamma-poisson.png)

-I have recently been experimenting with Bayesian models of count data using Gamma-Poisson distributions.
+I have recently been studying Bayesian models for count data using Gamma-Poisson distributions.
 The objective was simple, using auxiliary features, use a neural network to predict the parameters of the Gamma distribution, and then use the Gamma distribution as a prior for the count data.
 The issue arises when trying to actually implement it.
-Any naive reparameterizations I tried, using `torch.log`, adding epsilons everywhere, normalizing the count data, etc. didn't seem to work.
+Any naive reparameterization I tried (using `torch.log`, adding epsilons everywhere, normalizing the count data, etc.) didn't work.
 I needed to understand the Gamma distribution better.

-First of all, documentation on Gamma distributions are messy, not only are there different reparameterizations (scale vs. rate), sometimes both parameterizations used the same symbols!
-Not to mention some formulas are not even correct (Looking at [this wrong reference](https://www.math.wm.edu/~leemis/chart/UDR/PDFs/Gammapoisson.pdf).
+First of all, documentation on Gamma distributions are messy, not only are there different reparameterizations (scale vs. rate), sometimes people use the same symbols for different parameterizations!
+Not to mention some references just get it wrong and the formulas are not even correct ([Look at this](https://www.math.wm.edu/~leemis/chart/UDR/PDFs/Gammapoisson.pdf).
 Here $\alpha$ and $\beta$ should be switched).

 Let's develop a good parameterization from first principles.
-Turns out, besides using scale or rate, there's a quirky third reparameterization that's far superior to all others.
+Turns out, besides using scale or rate, there's a quirky third reparameterization that's far superior to all others (in my opinion).
+Not sure if it's been done before, but I haven't seen it anywhere, so I'm posting it here.
 To get at it, let's first write down the pdf of the Poisson-Gamma distribution.
 It's just a mixture of Poisson distributions with parameter $\lambda$ drawn from a Gamma distribution with parameters (**shape** = $\alpha$) and (**rate** = $\beta$):

 <center>